ODNZSL/nzsl-online/README.md

   * Ensure all changes to existing functionality and additions of new functionality have tests
   * Create a new pull request to the ODNZSL `main` branch.
   * If you are not sure on any of the steps please do not hesitate to ask.

+If you have run `bin/setup`, then you will have the latest release of the published dictionary data.
+While a copy of the data is included in this repository, this datafile is not necessarily up-to-date.
+If you have not run `bin/setup`, or you wish to make sure you are using the latest published data, you can run `bundle exec rake dictionary:update` to update your local database.

+Note that the dictionary SQLite file is gitignored to avoid growing the repository size unnecesarily.

 ## Running the tests